fgiannotti/atm-bot-arg/readme.md

     1. Specify Network (we only support "BANELCO" or "LINK") (commands banelco or link are available)
     2. Send your position to the bot, and it will post the closest 3 ATMs around a 500mts radius.

+This bot uses webhooks instead of long polling for more efficiency.

 Python version used: 3.9